 - plain bread crumbs

-Heat the olive oil in a large frying pan and stir in the onions.
+Heat the olive oil in a large frying pan and stir in the onions and anchovies.
 Cook over low heat for about 20 minutes, stirring often, until onions are soft.

 Add the tomatoes, salt and pepper to taste, and the sugar.
 Cook for 3 minutes, stirring often.
 Remove the mixture from the heat and set aside to cool.

 When the dough has doubled in size, punch it down.
 Shape or roll the dough into a rough 12 x 16 inch rectangle.
-Lightly oil a 12×16 baking pan with 1 inch sides and fit the dough into the pan.
+Add two tablespoons olive oil to a 12×16 baking pan with 1 inch sides and fit the dough into the pan.

 Place the cheese slices on top.